 NeoFlow |

-This is a JSON object that contains a timestamp value representing when the message is created. |
+This is a JSON object that contains a timestamp value representing when the message was created. |